biobakery/maaslin/README.md

 R Libraries: Several libraries need to be installed in R these are the following:

-  * agricolae, gam, gamlss, gbm, glmnet, inlinedocs, logging, MASS, nlme, optparse, outliers, pscl, robustbase, testthat
+  * agricolae, gam, gamlss, gbm, glmnet, inlinedocs, logging, MASS, nlme, optparse, outliers, penalized, pscl, robustbase, testhat, vegan

 You can install them by typing R in a terminal and using the install.packages command:

-      install.packages(c('agricolae', 'gam', 'gamlss', 'gbm', 'glmnet', 'inlinedocs', 'logging', 'MASS', 'nlme', 'optparse', 'outliers', 'pscl', 'robustbase', 'testthat'))
+      install.packages(c('agricolae', 'gam', 'gamlss', 'gbm', 'glmnet', 'inlinedocs', 'logging', 'MASS', 'nlme', 'optparse', 'outliers', 'penalized', 'pscl', 'robustbase', 'testhat', 'vegan'))

 # D. MaAsLin Inputs

 There are 3 input files for each project, the "\*.read.config" file, the "\*.pcl" file, and the "\*.R" script.
-Although the "\*" in the file names can be anything, it needs to be identical for all three files.
-All three files need to be in the `../sfle/input/maasalin/input/` folder.
+(If using the sfle automated pipeline, the "\*" in the file names can be anything but need to be identical for all three files.
+All three files need to be in the `../sfle/input/maasalin/input` folder only if using sfle).
 Details of each file follow:

 ### 1\. "\*.pcl"